-Starbucks Manager Wins Millions in Discrimination Suit
+Starbucks to Cough Up More Millions After Viral Arrest of 2 Black Men, But Not to Who You Think...

 The video of the interaction went viral, sparking protests against the company and outrage over weaponizing 911 calls against Black people.
 The public’s response inevitably led to calls for accountability all the up the ladder to Phillips, the regional manager, who was accused of responding poorly to the alleged racially motivated act.

 Phillips alleged while she was terminated from her position, the leadership at the store in question faced no backlash.
-Her next move was playing the race card and taking Starbucks to court in a discrimination suit.
+Her next move was taking Starbucks to court in a racial discrimination suit.

 Read more from The New York Times: